clockworklabs/spacetime-docs/docs/unity/part-2.md

 In your `blackholio` directory, run the following command to initialize the SpacetimeDB server module project with Rust as the language:

-:::rust
+:::server-rust
 Run the following command to initialize the SpacetimeDB server module project with Rust as the language:

 ```bash
 spacetime init --lang=rust server-rust
 ```

-This command creates a new folder named `server-rust` alongside your Unity project `client` directory and sets up the SpacetimeDB server project with Rust as the programming language.
+This command creates a new folder named `server-rust` alongside your Unity project `client-unity` directory and sets up the SpacetimeDB server project with Rust as the programming language.
 :::
-:::csharp
+:::server-csharp
 Run the following command to initialize the SpacetimeDB server module project with C# as the language:

 ```bash
 spacetime init --lang=csharp server-csharp
 ```

-This command creates a new folder named `server-csharp` alongside your Unity project `client` directory and sets up the SpacetimeDB server project with C# as the programming language.
+This command creates a new folder named `server-csharp` alongside your Unity project `client-unity` directory and sets up the SpacetimeDB server project with C# as the programming language.
 :::

 ### SpacetimeDB Tables

-:::rust
+:::server-rust
 In this section we'll be making some edits to the file `server-rust/src/lib.rs`.
 We recommend you open up this file in an IDE like VSCode or RustRover.

 **Important: Open the `server-rust/src/lib.rs` file and delete its contents.
 We will be writing it from scratch here.**
 :::
-:::csharp
+:::server-csharp
 In this section we'll be making some edits to the file `server-csharp/Lib.cs`.
 We recommend you open up this file in an IDE like VSCode or Rider.

 **Important: Open the `server-csharp/Lib.cs` file and delete its contents.
 We will be writing it from scratch here.**